highfestiva/smhi-assignment/README.md

 1. Added a data pipeline service, "Metrology Ingest", to download, transform and store the data.
 1. Thought some about the data (see "Data investigation" above).
 1. Implemented a bulk save repository to efficiently store the "station measurements."
-1. Implemented a test for the transform service.
+1. Implemented a test for the transform service (a single sample).
 1. Implemented part of the transform service.
 Decided to scrap the MapStruct idea, as it became clunkier than just straightforward java.
+1. Implemented a test for the full transform (a station containing multiple samples).
+1. Implemented the complete transform service.

 ## Instructions for manual start+test